 “We didn't really understand exactly why things were happening.
 So we knew that we needed a tool that would help us understand what our customers think, and understand the why behind everything we do.”

-Initially, Karl and Lucy looked to Hotjar as a solution to survey their customers in a less intrusive manner.
+Initially, Karl and Lucy looked to Hotjar as a solution to survey their customers in a non-intrusive manner.
 As Matalan moved from an adaptive website to a fully responsive solution, the team used Hotjar to capture insights pre- & post- migration, so they could understand their customers’ reaction to the change.